Explore a scene

 Before you share your app with the public, you'll preview it to make sure nothing else needs to be done.

-- In Web AppBuilder, at the bottom of the left pane, click Launch.
+- In Web AppBuilder, at the bottom of the side pane, click Launch.

 A new window appears in your browser.
 The window contains your app the way users will see it.